Rangers vs. Rays MLB Betting Odds, Trends & Prediction

 Rangers vs. Rays MLB Betting Trends

-The total has gone OVER in 20 of Tampa Bay’s last 28 games at home
+The total has gone OVER in 6 of Texas’ last 8 games against an opponent in the American League

-The total has gone OVER in 4 of Texas’ last 5 games when playing as the underdog
+The total has gone OVER in 8 of Tampa Bay’s last 11 games played on a Wednesday when at home.

 Rangers vs. Rays MLB BETTING PREDICTION

 Take Texas.
-The Rangers are 16-6 in their last 22 games overall, are a perfect 11-0 in their last 11 road games and are 14-1 in their last 15 games when facing opponents from the American League East Division.
-On the other side, the Rays are winless in their last five games versus the Rangers and are 2-5 in their last seven home games.
+Despite losing yesterday, the Rangers are still 16-6 in their last 22 games dating back to last season, are 12-1 in their last 13 games on the road and are 10-4 in their last 14 games against the rest of the American League.
+On the other side, the Rays are just 1-6 in their last seven games versus the Rangers and 2-5 in their last seven home games when playing on a Wednesday.

 Rangers vs. Rays MLB Playoffs Prediction: TEXAS RANGERS +104